 If you wanted to be a professional financial expert, you would have pursued that as a career.

-You need a financial advisor, because you aren’t one.
+You need the best certified financial planner, because you aren’t one.

 The Right Kind of Financial Advisor

-Even more than that, you need the right kind of financial advisor.
+Even more than that, you need the best financial advisor.

 - Understands the importance of asset allocation

 - Is a fiduciary (meaning they put your interests first)